Love to cook? Grow some fresh culinary herbs, my friends.

 All you need is a small pot and a location with a lot of lights, like a sunny windowsill.

-Like I mentioned before we grow basil year round and it is not hard to grow at all.
+Like I mentioned before, we grow basil year-round, and it is not hard to grow at all.

 During gardening season, pairing a fresh juicy tomato with fresh mozzarella and freshly picked basil is the most fantastic thing you can eat.

-Use your favorite balsamic dressing, extra virgin oil and salt and pepper, and you got yourself a delicious entrée.
+Use your favorite balsamic dressing, extra virgin oil, and salt and pepper, and you got yourself a delicious entrée.

 Check out these mouthwatering basil and fresh tomato recipes:

 Black basils are mainly used in Italian and Asian dishes.
-Black basil leaves are purple and have a slightly spicy flavor compared to regular basil.
+Black basil leaves are purple and slightly spicy flavor compared to regular basil.
 You can use black basil in vinegar, salads, and oil.

-Now to our next herbs.
+Now to our following herbs.